lanjz/Hello-Word/blog/docs/React/Component.md

 ComponentDummy.prototype = Component.prototype;
 function PureComponent(props, context, updater) {
     this.props = props;
-    this.context = context; // If a component has string refs, we will assign a different object later.
+    this.context = context; // If a hllComponent has string refs, we will assign a different object later.

     this.refs = emptyObject;
     this.updater = updater || ReactNoopUpdateQueue;